Boulevard Naturalization Pilot Program

 • Resources Road

 The general areas affected by these changes are marked in red on the map located here.
-The City will mow a maintenance strip (red) along the back of residential fences in both the 116 Ave and Resources Road pilot locations.
-The south portion of the 84th Ave pilot location was also removed.
+The City now mows a maintenance strip (red) along the back of residential fences in both the 116 Ave and Resources Road pilot locations.
+Additionally, the south portion of the 84th Ave pilot location was removed from the pilot due to overhead powerline and snow storage concerns.

 We encourage all residents who have questions about the pilot program to stay informed by visiting the City's website at cityofgp.com/naturalization or by reaching out to us via email at info@cityofgp.com or by calling 311.